straydogstudio/meta_reports/README.md

 - **Fat model:** All reports are class methods in the MetaReports::Report class.
 This allows one to generate reports in various contexts without creating an instance (e.g. a mailer.)
 The reports themselves are meant to be pure data without formatting, except for class names, and html cell content if that is needed.
 - **ActiveRecord:** Right now a database record is required in addition to the class method.
 So far this is for convenience in listing available reports and handling permissions.
 Someday, the code for a report might also be stored in a database, or an abstract description of a report with a web based query builder could be implemented.
 - **Non ActiveRecord:** A non ActiveRecord implementation and install generator will be implemented.
 - **That pesky formatting:** The class names / html content may broken out into helpers or a decorator pattern or something else in the future.
+It is difficult to think of a useful generic way to specify HTML content (e.g. an HTML link within a paragraph of text) outside of the report method itself.
+A reports controller already breaks strict REST ideology (where does a report belong that combines 5 models?) and unnecessary work for an ideology does not help create a useful tool.

 ##Usage